ohata-toast/CDN/en/console-guide.md

 | {isSuccessful} | Whether service change is successful (API v1.0 is not supported.) | "true" or "false" |

 ### Origin Server
-Set server providing original files to be deployd to CDN.
+Set server providing original files to be deployed to CDN.
 ![Creating CDN- Basic Information](https://static.toastoven.net/prod_cdn/v2/console-cdn-create-origin2_202105.png)

 - **Origin Server**
-  The origin server provides original files to be deployd for CDN service.
+  The origin server provides original files to be deployed for CDN service.
 You may use IPv4 or the entire domain address (FQDN: Fully Qualified Domain Name) type for the origin server.
 Since IP address is highly likely to be changed, it is recommended to set with domain.
   If there is no operating origin server, use an instance of NHN Cloud Compute or object storage of NHN Cloud Storage.
   To support secured transfer (HTTPS) via CDN domain, the origin server must support HTTPS response.
   This means a certificate credited by NHN Cloud CDN must be installed at the origin server.
 Refer to the following table for credible certificates.
   If the origin server cannot support HTTPS response, use the **Downgrading HTTP Protocols Requesting Originals** setting.
   Nevertheless, since **Downgrading HTTP Protocols Requesting Originals** has constraints, it is recommended that the origin server support HTTPS protocol.

 **[Table 1] List of Credible Certificates**